Skip to content

 Autumn

-Explore museums and galleries while autumn colors adorn Trebević, ideal for a panoramic cable car ride.
+Explore museums and galleries while the autumn colors decorate Trebević, perfect for a scenic cable car ride.

 Winter

-Experience the Olympic spirit on Bjelašnica and Jahorina with skiing and a return to the city for warm homemade pies.
+Experience the Olympic spirit on Bjelašnica and Jahorina through skiing before returning to the city for warm traditional pies.